blaenk/blaenk.github.io/provider/notes/statistics.markdown

 $$ P(B \mid A) $$

 This is inferred from the problem.
-For example, in "draw without replacement" problems, the probability of $B$ occurring changes from the mere fact that $A$ occurred, because the total number of outcomes --- the denominator of the probability --- has decreased by one, since the item from event $A$ was not returned.
+For example, in "draw without replacement" problems, the probability of $B$ occurring changes from the mere fact that $A$ occurred, because the total number of outcomes---the denominator of the probability---has decreased by one, since the item from event $A$ was not returned.
 The numerator also could have decreased by one if it corresponds to the same group as $B$'s.
 On the other hand, in problems that "draw with replacement," the fact that $A$ has already occurred has no effect on any subsequent events because all items are still present.

 ## Multiplication Rule